adam-jb/py_education/main.md

 address family = set of protocols that are used to define the format of network addresses, as well as the communication protocol used to exchange data over a network.
 Common ones are IP4 and IP6

+A datagram = type of network data transmission in which a single unit of data, or a "packet," is transmitted through a network from a source to a destination without being divided into smaller units or guaranteed delivery.

 remote direct memory access (RDMA) =

 switched fabric architecture (in the context of infiniband) =